Prior99/hyrest/README.md

  - Each controller
  - The middleware

-In each instance, authorization can be switched to `AuthorizationMode.UNAUTHORIZED` or `AuthorizationMode.AUTHORIZED`.
+In each instance, authorization can be switched to `AuthorizationMode.NOAUTH` or `AuthorizationMode.AUTH`.

-If something is configured to be `UNAUTHORIZED` it does not require authorization and no authorization will be performed.
+If something is configured to be `NOAUTH` it does not require authorization and no authorization will be performed.

-If something is configured to be `AUTHORIZED` it does require authorization and an authorization check will be performed.
+If something is configured to be `AUTH` it does require authorization and an authorization check will be performed.

 #### Authorization on a Route

-You can configure each route individually to be `AUTHORIZED` or `UNAUTHORIZED`.
+You can configure each route individually to be `AUTH` or `NOAUTH`.

 The `@authorized` decorator can mark any route or controller as requiring authorization: